Tello Vs. Spark: Which DJI Starter Drone is Right For You?

 You likely don’t need to worry about DJI putting low-quality motors in their Tello, but even the best brushed motors degrade in performance over time.
 Brushless motors cost more but they are more efficient, generate more thrust, and have longer lifespans.
 The powerful brushless motors on the Spark can even carry a 360° camera almost the same size as the drone itself, check out our video below.

-The Tello will top out at 18 mph whereas the Spark can hit 31 mph in Sport mode.
+The Tello tops out at 18 mph whereas the Spark can hit 31 mph in Sport mode.
 The Tello top speed is nothing to write home about but it is plenty fast for what it is, especially when flying indoors.

 The DJI Spark has obstacle avoidance sensors.
 They will detect objects directly in its path, alert the pilot and stop to avoid a crash.
 The Spark also has sensors on the bottom of the drone to help it land.